 - Cutting off one of a Lernean hydra's heads causes two to grow in its place, increasing its Hit Points and number of attacks.

-- And in one of the more literal applications of this trope, trying to burn brown mold causes it to grow explosively.
+- In one of the more literal applications of this trope, trying to burn brown mold causes it to grow explosively.

 - The move "Bide" increases its attack power with every point of damage taken during the time your Pokémon "bides its time," and "Rage" starts out as a weak move, but each hit your Pokémon takes pumps its Attack stat as long as it keeps using the move.

 - There are also some Pokémon abilitiesnote that heal a Pokemon's health or raise a stat when the Pokémon is hit by a certain type of attack, instead ofnote damaging them.

 - In Crysis, the alien ice field absorbs a nuclear weapon's blast to grow.

 - Adult Sheegoths in Metroid Prime absorb most energy weapons into the ice crystals on their backs, and Elite Pirates can do the same with a handheld energy absorber; both are used to power their ranged attacks.

 - In the Shin Megami Tensei games (and many other rpgs, even Pokemon has the Absorb <element> traits), some monsters Absorb certain elements, healing them instead of dealing damage.
 This means an enemy with fire absorb will literally feed on fire.